Zevere/Zevere-Specs/docs/web-api/v1-alpha2.md

 #### `POST /zv/users`

-Create a new user
+Create a new user.

-> This request doesn't require `Authorization` header.
+If creating a _regular_, request doesn't require `Authorization` header.

+If creating an organization user, requires `Authorization` header.
+This means a user should already be logged in so he can create an organization.

 - Acceptable Request Content Types:
   - [`application/vnd.zv.user.creation+json`](#applicationvndzvusercreationjson)